 Pen.
 Many countries require you to fill out arrival cards, which you often get from the cabin crew and should fill-out straight away.

 Water Bottle.
 I’m not going anywhere without water.
 Ever.
 I always bring my empty hydro flask water bottle with me and fill it up on water dispensers after the security check.
 Stay hydrated, friends!

 Snacks & Chewing Gum.
 I try to bring some healthy snacks with me, like different nuts, an apple, or a banana.
 In case you have to wait for ages at an isolated gate because your flight is delayed, you can keep your blood sugar up without buying unhealthy sweets (which I would usually do).
 And chewing gum to help balance the pressure during takeoffs and landings.

 Medication.
-Pain killers for headache are always a good idea to bring.
-In case you have to take any medications on a regular basis, I highly recommend you to pack it in your carry-on luggage, too.
+Pain killers for headaches are always a good idea to bring.
+In case you have to take any medications on a regular basis, I highly recommend you pack it in your carry-on luggage, too.
 If your checked-in bag is delayed or lost, you still have it with you.

 Extra Tip: If you bring large amounts of medications with you, get a doctor’s certificate for it, so you will have an explanation for the airport security.

 In case you still have enough space in your hand luggage, you could also bring along some of the following items if you wish:

 Ear Plugs & Sleeping Mask.
 If you want to sleep and are a super light sleeper.

 Flight Ear Plugs.
 If you struggle a lot with the pressure while flying, these earplugs will relieve the discomfort, clogging and popping.
 I have never tried them but according to my mom, they do wonders.